eatontarbell/Latin-101/reading1.md

 - Terrae is in the genitive case and it is working with the noun filius (or filius as seen in the excerpt).✅

 4. What is the antecedent of hic?
-- The antecedent of hic is Libya.❌ **Correction: The antecedent of hic is Antaeum**
+- The antecedent of hic is Libya.❌ **Correction: The antecedent of hic is Antaeus**

 5. What case is armis?
 - Armis is in the dative case.❌ **Correction: Armis is in the ablative case**